A model of pseudo-Nambu-Goldstone dark matter from a softly broken $SU(2)$ global symmetry with a $U(1)$ gauge symmetry: Model

-As discussed in Sec.~\ref{sec:scattering-amplitude}, the $\chi _Y$ in the visible sector.
+where $V_\mu$ is the $U(1)_X$ gauge boson.
+All the SM particles are singlets under this charge conjugation.
+This symmetry is $Z_2$ but not broken by the VEV of $\phi$.
+This symmetry also forbids the gauge kinetic mixing between the $U(1)_X$ and $U(1) _Y$ in the visible sector.
 The $U(1)_X$ gauge boson can be stable thanks to this discrete symmetry if its mass is less than twice the pNG DM mass.

 The advantage of our model is that the soft symmetry breaking terms other than $\phi^\dagger \tau^3 \phi$ are forbidden by the $U(1)_X$ gauge symmetry.
 This restriction on the soft symmetry breaking term guarantees the suppression in the scattering amplitudes by the momentum transfer.